a10kiloham/transit-tracker/docs/docs/02-user-manual/99-faq/agency-support.md

 | Société de transport de Montréal (STM)                 | Montréal, Québec, Canada                   | ✅             |
 | Toronto Transit Commission (TTC)                       | Ontario, Canada                            | ✅             |
 | Verkehrsverbund Berlin-Brandenburg (VBB)               | Germany                                    |                |

+### Why is there no real-time data for some agencies?

+Some transit agencies do not provide real-time data in a format supported by the Transit Tracker API, e.g. through a non-standard API or not at all.
+In these cases, only scheduled arrival times will be available.

 ## Agency not listed?